LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 **How is it useful for me as a Delegate or Exchange?**

-1. Performance of the machine may effect the behavior of interacting with the node
+1. Performance of the machine may effect the behavior of interacting with the node.
-2. You can create alert policies on New Relic to inform you when your app taking more memory
+2. You can create alert policies on New Relic to inform you when your app taking more memory.
-3. You can set alerts to see if database is getting slow
+3. You can set alerts to see if database is getting slow.
 4. You can track if some errors occurred in the system which were not handled properly.